thin-edge/thin-edge.io/docs/src/tutorials/connect-azure.md

 Sending data to Azure is done using [MQTT](../architecture/mqtt-bus.md) over topics prefixed with `az`.
 Any messages sent on the topic will be forwarded to Azure.
-Here, we use `tedge mqtt pub az/messages/events/` a message to be understood as a temperature of 20 Celsius.
+Here, we use `tedge mqtt pub az/messages/events/` a message to be understood as a temperature of 20 Degree.

 ```
 $ tedge mqtt pub az/messages/events '{"temperature": 20}'